tomiyee/e-paper-photos/image_processing/README.md

 python -m venv venv
 ```

 Next, you must activate the virtual environment.
 You know that you have successfully done so if your terminal now has a `(venv)` prefix.
-Look up the specific command to run depending on the terminal you are using.
+Look up the specific command to run depending on the terminal you are using [here](https://docs.python.org/3/library/venv.html#how-venvs-work).

 > Note for Powershell users: To activate the virtual envornment, you may need to set the ExecutionPolicy to unrestricted.
 > ```